 - Distraction-free testing environments

 - Extended time

 - Recorded texts

 - Texts in alternative formats

 How do I register for disability support services?

 Individuals available for academic accommodations are students enrolled in credit and non-credited courses.
 Please be advised, ADA prohibits the disclosure of any student’s disability to others without the written permission of the student.

-The registered student will need to contact Disability & Support Services via phone, email, or walk in to set up an appointment:
+The registered student will need to contact the Disability Support and Wellness Center via phone, email, or walk in to set up an appointment: